Woojin-Seol/KVRC2021/README.md

 <br>
 <br>

-### Please note that the world file is huge, so loading gazebo may take few minutes.
-(200 seconds for myself with super strong computer)
+## Please note that the world file is huge, so loading gazebo may take few minutes.

 <br>